In this article...

 The collaboration software market grew substantially in 2020.
 While COVID-19 also contributed, an increase in worldwide business digitalization has played a large role in expanding the market.
 Fortune Business Insights reports that by 2026, team collaboration software will be worth $18.3 billion.
 To put this in perspective, the market was worth $8.53 billion in 2018.
 With the increasing adoption of software as a service (SaaS), communication and IT departments will experience the biggest gains in market share.

-This growing trend is partly due to the accessibility of collaboration software for businesses.
+This growing trend is partly due to the accessibility of collaboration tools for businesses.
 Gone are the days when the only option for software hosting was on-premise deployment with large upfront costs.
 Now, businesses can take advantage of subscription-based models with everything housed in the cloud.
 This is a major advantage for companies working with teams scattered across states, countries, and continents.
-In 2019, cloud-based collaboration solutions accounted for 64 percent of collaboration software, and on-premise accounted for 36 percent.
+In 2019, cloud-based collaboration tools accounted for 64 percent of collaborative software, and on-premise accounted for 36 percent.
 Just three years ago, the split was 50/50.

 Cloud-based software is also great for mobile device users.
 This is becoming increasingly practical as users don’t have to be around a computer to send a quick note to their coworker about a due date on a project.
 However, some companies with high security needs prefer on-premise deployment.